Flat Finish Paint

 Interior Paint: Easy as 1-2-3

-Planning an interior paint project can bring out the creativity in anyone, but where do you even begin?
+Planning an interior paint project in Reno can bring out the creativity in anyone, but where do you even begin?
 If you’re an inexperienced painter, the multitude of options can overwhelm the basics.
 When it comes to painting the interior of a room, it’s as easy as 1-2-3.

 The key to any successful Reno interior design paint project is to prep the room.
 Prepping can make a noticeable difference in the resulting quality of your work, and can help diminish any problems that may arise.

 The first step in prepping is to mask, using painter’s tape, all baseboards, edges, and other areas you don’t want to be painted.
 While masking isn’t the most difficult step, it is important to take your time making sure the tape is flush with all edges.